andro2157/DiscordTokenProtector/YubiSetup.md

 # YubiKey Setup

-## If you already have a card authentification certificate skip to step 6
+## If you already have a card authentication certificate skip to step 6

 *Note: YubiKey NEO are not supported*